How to Understand a Financial Aid Letter

-Do you have a financial aid letter or letters that you need to read, understand and respond to right away?
-That was us this time a few years ago.
+That was how we felt this time a few years ago.
 It was when our youngest daughter had received financial aid offers from each of the schools that had accepted her.
 Some of these financial aid letters included offers that were quite generous.
-One college, in essence, offered Annie a 60 percent discount through a merit scholarhip.
+One college, in essence, offered our daughter Annie a 60 percent discount through a merit scholarship.
 With another daughter already in college, that number made our heart leap—that is, until we read the fine print.

 Sure, this scholarship was a merit scholarship, due to Annie’s great grades and test scores.
 However, it came with a merit caveat.
 In order for Annie to keep that scholarship all four years, she needed to maintain a 3.8 GPA each year.
 While we don’t doubt our daughter’s academic abilities, we also didn’t think this benchmark was reasonable.

 As Annie was making her decision, we suggested she think of this 60 percent off scholarship as a one-year deal.
 As such it shouldn’t sway her decision to attend this college.
 In the end it did—but in the other direction.
-She chose to attend a college that didn’t offer as generous a financial aid package but the help she received came with no strings attached.
+She chose to attend a college that didn’t offer as generous a financial aid package.
+However, the help she received came with no strings attached.

 The reason I’m sharing this anecdote about how to understand a financial letter now is this: millions of high school seniors–and, let’s be honest–their parents–need to decide by May 1 where they are going to attend college in the fall.
 That means that millions of parents and students are weighing financial aid offers, all of which is likely to affect their decision.

-Because I’m all about getting the biggest bang for your buck—especially when it comes to college tuition—I’ve put together seven tips for reading financial aid offers, what you need to know to understand a financial letter and what it is really saying or offering.
+Because I’m all about getting the biggest bang for your buck—especially when it comes to college tuition—I’ve put together seven tips for reading financial aid offers.
+This tips tell you what you need to know to understand a financial letter and what it is really saying or offering.
 I believe this will be required reading for any family sending a student into the world of higher education.

 1. FAFSA and CSS Profile